-Almost 8,500 New Jersey jobs were attributable to Montclair State in 2011.
+8,014

+New Jersey

+jobs were

+attributable to

+Montclair State

+in 2012.

-- The economic activity traceable to Montclair State (\$396.6 million) was four times its total state funding (\$98.7 million) in 2011. - Montclair State accounts for a large and growing number of jobs.
-Including both jobs at the University and jobs that result from its in-state expenditures, almost 8,500 New Jersey jobs were attributable to Montclair State in 2011.
-To meet expanding student enrollments, the number of full-time faculty and staff positions rose 40% between 2000 and 2011. - Montclair State supports New Jersey vendors, making almost 82% of its \$126 million in purchases from in-state vendors. - Montclair State serves as a major source of funds available for investment, about \$250 million. - Montclair State brings significant amounts of money into New Jersey, more than \$39 million from out-of-state sources in 2011.
+- The amount of economic activity traceable to Montclair State (\$354.1 million) was more than three and a half times its total state funding (\$99.4 million) in 2012. - Montclair State accounts for a large and growing number of jobs.
+Including both jobs at the University and those that result from its in-state expenditures, 8,014 New Jersey jobs were attributable to Montclair State in 2012.
+To meet expanding student enrollments, the number of full-time faculty and staff positions rose 43% between 2000 and 2012. - Montclair State supports New Jersey vendors, making more than 87% of its \$89.8 million in purchases from in-state vendors. - Montclair State brings significant amounts of money into New Jersey, attracting almost \$41 million from out-of-state sources in 2012. - Montclair State has expanded to meet the state's educational needs, boosting undergraduate enrollments by almost 42% and graduate enrollments by more than 19% since fall 2000.